Jacksonville Annulments Attorney

 Of course, the variables making up these causes are undoubtedly complex and intricate.
-The Jacksonville Divorce Attorneys at our firm can help dissect and analyze your specific circumstances and determine how to best prevail.
+We can help dissect and analyze your specific circumstances and determine how to best prevail.

 Assets and Custody in Annulment Cases

 Although an annulment designates a marriage as having never existed, a Florida court cannot declare co-mingled assets or children in the same category.
-Therefore, these matters will need to be settled through the courts, as they are in divorce proceedings.
+Therefore, you will need to be settle these matters through the courts, as they are in divorce proceedings.
 A judge will determine and implement child support, parenting plans, and asset division.
 Just as these elements are extremely important, so is the guidance and expertise of an attorney.
 The Law Office of A. Sam Jubran, P.A. can be that guiding advocate in your Florida annulment case.